banbar/GMT-456-GIS-Programming/Assignment_1.md

 We have defined what Software Design LifeCycle (SDLC) is.

-Your task is to create a GitHub account, and compare **three** different SDLC methodologies of your choice under a README.md file.
+Your task is to create a GitHub account, and compare **three** different SDLC methodologies of your choice under the SDLC_Models.md file.
 Some SDLC methodologies are:
 * Waterfall
 * Agile